Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

-To be honest, no. My Liquitex Basics acrylic paint review will show you that they are truly one of the best acrylic paints on the market for beginners.
+Liquitex is one of my staple acrylics since 2020 and I finally decided to do this Liquitex Basics acrylics review to show you that they are truly one of the best acrylic paints on the market for beginners.

-I have a few colors of Liquitex Basics and I also bought a whole set of 12 colors for this review.
-But I got it during my trip to Japan and their they call it regular!
+I had already a few colors of Liquitex Basics that I often use for color mixing, and I also bought a whole set of 12 colors for this review in Japan.

-Funny enough, I didn’t know Japan had different style.
-But the brand reassured me that the quality is exactly the same.
+Funny enough, I didn’t know Japan had a different style.
+But the brand reassured me that the quality is the same.

-Liquitex Basics are student-grade acrylic paint for beginners while Liqutiex Heavy Body is a professional, artist-grade paint, for experiences artists.
+Liquitex Basics is student-grade acrylic paint for beginners while Liquitex Heavy Body is a professional, artist-grade paint, for experienced artists.

 Student-grade paint means less pigment load in general, more filler and less single-pigmented colors.